 - 2.1.
-West Northants Council's transformation is an ongoing journey, as our environment and external pressures change, we will always have to adapt to new challenges that require us to think differently and seek new efficiencies or ways of working.
-The Council set out its priorities in the West Northants Corporate Plan published in June 2021 and these aims remain unchanged.
-This is now underpinned by a clear set of outcomes and deliverables set out in the Council's Grand Design Plan published January 2022. - 2.2.
-The Transformation Strategy for 2023-24 still aligns to the Grand Design and achieving the outcomes of the corporate plan alongside the local authority being able to meet its budgetary requirements.
-In 2023-24 the emphasis will be on honing our approach to benefit realisation..
-In order to achieve this the strategy for 2023-24 is to provide proportionate governance and to focus project management capacity and assurance at a senior level on fewer but more complex and significant projects.
+West Northants Council's transformation is an ongoing journey, as our environment and external pressures change, we will always have to adapt to new challenges that require us to think differently and seek new efficiencies or ways of working. - 2.2.
+The Transformation Strategy for 2024-25 still aligns to achieving the outcomes of the corporate plan alongside the local authority being able to meet its budgetary requirements.
+In order to achieve this the strategy for 2024-25 is to provide proportionate governance and to focus project management capacity and assurance at a senior level on fewer but more complex and significant projects. - 2.3.
 Also, in order to realise the full benefits of technology the delivery of Transformation projects and IT projects have been standardised under one reporting framework and supported by a single programme management office.
-The strategy for 2023-24 is to increase this consistency across projects.
+The strategy for 2024-25 is to increase this consistency across projects.